 The subjects of the plan fall under two categories: physical and operational.
 Areas where we expect to see physical changes include:

-- The 13 acres at the southeast corner of the park currently being used as the City of Memphis’ General Services Area
+- The 13 acres at the southeast corner of the park that have been used as a City of Memphis vehicle maintenance facility for decades

 - The picnic area and playground on the East Parkway side of the park